nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/lr.md

 Linux](https://www.centos.org/) in production).
 Currently, to simplify deployment and version control, we use single super-package, containing only common initialization scripts and dependencies onto other app's packages.
-Though, we can deploy packages independently almost without interruption.
+However, we can deploy packages independently almost without interruption.
-Services are completely stateless, behind the load balancer and we use graceful shutdown to minimize active connections loss.
+Services are completely stateless, behind the load balancer and we use graceful shutdown to minimize loss of active connections.

 We use [systemd](https://www.freedesktop.org/wiki/Software/systemd/) to manage our services.
 It capable to detect if processes are stuck or dead and restart